Russia labels Pussy Riot member and others as 'foreign agents' - ExBulletin

 Russia labels Pussy Riot member and others as ‘foreign agents’

+Russian authorities have appointed a member of the punk band Pussy Riot, a satirist and an art collector as foreign agents as part of efforts to stifle dissent.

-MOSCOW (AP) Russian authorities on Thursday appointed a member of the punk band Pussy Riot, a satirist and art collector as foreign agents, as part of efforts to stifle dissent.
+MOSCOW – Russian authorities on Thursday appointed a member of the punk band Pussy Riot, a satirist and an art collector as foreign agents, as part of efforts to stifle dissent.

-The Ministry of Justice applied the label to Nadezhda Tolokonnikova, a member of Pussy Riot who became widely known for participating in a 2012 protest inside the Cathedral of Christ the Savior in Moscow, after which she spent nearly two years in prison.
+The Ministry of Justice applied the label to Nadezhda Tolokonnikova, a member of Pussy Riot who became widely known for participating in a 2012 protest inside Moscow’s Cathedral of Christ the Savior, after which she spent nearly two years in prison.

 The label was also handed to journalist and satirist Viktor Shenderovich and art collector Marat Gelman along with several other people.